Dermaplaning Vs. Waxing

 What Is Waxing?

-Waxing is a cosmetic treatment that uses a melted, hot cosmetic wax to remove hair from the root of unwanted areas.
-It is completed in sections, with strips to completely remove sections of hair from the face or body.
-Waxing allows the hair to be pulled from the root, allowing for a smooth, clean surface.
+It is completed in sections, with strips that completely remove hair from the face or body.
+Waxing pulls hair from the root, leaving a smooth, clean surface.

 Waxing Benefits